 Money Laundering risk entails all practices and methods that may be used by the Company's clients, counterparties and/or partners to launder money using the Company's services.
-The Company has established processes and procedures to identify, assess and understand the money laundering (ML) and terrorist financing (TF) risks that the Company may be exposed to.
+The Company has established processes and procedures to identify, assess and understand the money laundering and terrorist financing risks that it may be exposed to.
 In identifying potential risks, the Company is using the guidance and recommendations of the FATF and the European Union.
 This risk is considered high due to the non-face-to-face nature of the Company's business.

-The primary responsibility for the assessment of the risks identified lies with the Company's Money Laundering Reporting Officer (MLRO) as well as the Board of Directors and to this end a risk assessment using the inherent and residual risk of each of the identified risks is performed by both parties and the Chief Compliance Officer.
-The use of a three-party assessment ensures subjectivity is minimised as far as possible allowing the Company to effectively monitor the risks identified.
+The primary responsibility for the assessment of the risks identified lies with the Company's MLRO as well as the Board of Directors and to this end, a risk assessment using the inherent and residual risk of each of the identified risks is performed by both parties and by the Chief Compliance Officer.
+The use of a three-party assessment ensures subjectivity is minimised as far as possible, allowing the Company to effectively monitor the risks identified.

-Any updates to the regulatory framework which affect the Company's AML processes are brought to the attention of the Risk and Compliance Committee as well as the Board on a quarterly basis with any changes in the regulatory framework or the Company's process and suggest relevant improvements.
+Any updates to the regulatory framework which affect the Company's AML processes are brought to the attention of the Risk & Compliance Committee and the Board on a quarterly basis, accompanied by any changes in the Company's process and suggestions for relevant improvements.
 It is noted that the MLRO and Compliance Department, circulate on a yearly basis the risk assessment matrix with identified risks to the Executive directors (4-eyes).
-The MLRO and the Compliance Officer update the Risk and Compliance Committee as well as the Board on a quarterly basis with any changes in the regulatory framework or the Company's process and suggest relevant improvements.